kristinezheng/Portfolio/docs/cvs.md

 ## Experience

 Jan.
-2022: Developer Advocate Intern at TigerGraph
+2022 - March 2022: Developer Advocate Intern at TigerGraph

+* Utilized graph databases, Flutter, and Firebase to build an fullstack application for product recommendation
+* Co-presented a workshop for Women Who Code as part of TigerGraph’s Graph for All Challenge

 Sept.
 2021 - Present: Undergraduate Student Researcher at the DiCarlo Lab, McGovern Institute for Brain Research, MIT